 How To Make Coquito

-• Flavor your rum with cinnamon (do this in advance).
-To start, we like to soak our rum with cinnamon sticks and raisins (if you are using them) for 24 hours (or up to a week).
-This is optional but really helps to give your coquito a great depth of flavor.
+- Flavor your rum with cinnamon (do this in advance).
+While optional, we like to soak our rum with cinnamon sticks and raisins (if you are using them) for 24 hours (or up to a week).
+This really helps to give your coquito a great depth of flavor!

-• Blend everything together.
-Then we gather all the rest of our ingredients and puree them all together in a blender.
-So you’ll add the coconut milk, sweetened condensed milk, evaporated milk, cream of coconut, vanilla extract, shredded coconut (optional), ground cinnamon, and nutmeg.
+- Blend everything together.
+Then we gather all the rest of our ingredients and puree them all together in a blender until smooth.

-• Add the rum.
-Once everything is pureed, pour the coconut milk mixture into the bottle with the rum (and optional rum raisins) and shake well to combine.
+- Add the rum.
+Once everything is pureed, pour the coconut milk mixture into the bottle with the rum and shake well to combine.

-• Chill.
-Chill the coquito for at least 4 hours before serving.
+- Chill in fridge.
+Chill for at least 4 hours before serving, but overnight is best if you can wait.
 This will help to thicken the coquito, but will also help the flavors meld together.

-• Want to make it thicker?
-As your coquito chills in the fridge, it will thicken.
-If you have already let it chill in the fridge and it is still too thin that usually means the coconut milk you used was one without the thick coconut cream on top.
-The best way to fix this is to buy a can of coconut cream (not coconut milk) and only add the thick cream from the top (not the water below) to a blender with the coquito.
+- Thicker: You can reduce the amount of evaporated milk for a thicker version.
+Keep in mind, as your coquito chills in the fridge, it will thicken.
+Already let it chill in the fridge and it is still too thin for your tastes?
+Buy a can of coconut cream (not coconut milk) and only add the thick cream from the top (not the water below) to a blender with the coquito.
 Puree and then return to the fridge to chill again.

 Variation Ideas